 A Mathematical Card Trick

-Teach your fourth grader a fun magic trick!
-You'll need a deck of cards and some basic addition, subtraction, and multiplication skills.
-Your student will love the excitement of using magic and will have a great opportunity to practice his computation skills.
-Allow him to practice the trick on the whole family!
+Teach your child a fun magic trick!
+All you'll need is a deck of cards and some basic addition, subtraction, and multiplication skills.
+Your student will love the excitement of using magic (well...more math than magic really) as he practices his computation skills.
+Allow him to perform the trick in front of the whole family!
 After playing a few times, challenge your child to help you figure out why this trick works.

 What You Need: